Credit scores can indicate how much money you can borrow, and things like whether you can get a phone contract or car finance.

 If you live in the UK, you can register to vote online in just 5 to 10 minutes.

-You could try to build your credit history
+2. Try to build your credit history

 Having little or no credit history can affect your credit score, especially for young adults and if you’ve moved to a new country.